PGA Championship: Bryson DeChambeau, Jon Rahm find positives after missing out to Scottie Scheffler at Quail Hollow

 Rahm made three birdies in a four-hole stretch from the eighth but missed birdie chances over the 14th and 15th, before dropping five strokes over the final three holes to miss out on a third major victory.

 "It was really close," Rahm said.
-"God, it's been a while since I had that much fun on a golf course, 15 holes.
+"It's been a while since I had that much fun on a golf course, 15 holes.
 Even the first seven of the day where I was swinging well and things weren't happening.
-I kept myself in it, made the pars that I needed, and played really good golf from the eighth to the 15th.
+I kept myself in it, made the pars that I needed and played really good golf from the eighth to the 15th.

 "The last three holes, it's a tough pill to swallow right now.
 A lot of positives to take from this week.
 Pretty fresh wound right now.
 But there's been a lot of good happening this week and a lot of positive feelings to take for the rest of the year."